supernova0866/QBolt/README.md

 ### Snippets
 A set of ready-to-use SQL and JS snippets sit in the sidebar: listing tables, creating a table, inserting rows, joins, aggregates, batch inserts, and seeding from JSON.
 Click any one to load it into the editor.

+### Auto-save
+Your SQL and JS scripts are saved to this browser automatically every 10 seconds, so switching modes, refreshing the page, or coming back later picks up right where you left off.
+Save manually or clear saved scripts anytime from the ⚙ Settings panel.

 ---

 ## Table Viewer